 John Dicey: "Allen Carr’s Easyway to Stop Smoking Live Seminars are a genuinely drug-free option to break the habit."

 Getting hooked on e-cigarettes no longer just applies to former smokers who used them to quit – there is a brand new cohort of ‘never-smoked’ vapers who have been sucked into the nicotine addiction trap by the slick advertising, marketing and point of sale positioning in retail outlets promising sweet and fruity delights from vaping.
 In some of our quit smoking seminars for corporate clients, 50 per cent of attendees are vapers – many of them ‘never-smokers’.

 At Allen Carr’s Easyway, more than 10 years ago we predicted there would be a new generation of nicotine-addicted vapers, and amended our quit smoking programme and sessions so they are equally targeted and effective at helping vapers to quit.

 The best advice a smoker or vaper can get to maximise their chances of success is to use an evidence-based treatment.
 The National Institute for Health & Care Excellence (NICE) recommends certain treatments that have been subjected to their rigorous approval process.
 They state that the following should be accessible to adults who smoke and wish to quit:

-- Medicinally licensed products such as bupropion, nicotine replacement therapy
+2. Medicinally licensed products such as bupropion, nicotine replacement therapy and varenicline

 Most local authority smoking cessation services (commonly known as local Stop Smoking Services) offer free behavioural interventions – such as advice and support sessions.
 They can also identify, suggest and issue medically licensed products to help people quit smoking (though prescription charges may apply).
 Also, e-cigarettes can be purchased from reputable retailers.